codeforamerica/form-flow/README.md

 If the file has an extension of .jpg, .png, .bmp or .gif, DropZone will create a thumbnail for that image and display it on the screen.

-For files with extensions other than the ones listed (like tif files and various document formats), we will display a default image for those thumbnails.
+For files with extensions other than the ones listed (like .tif files and various document formats), we will display a default image for those thumbnails.

 We do not store the thumbnails on the server side at all.